Skip to main content

 Vector ecologist Arielle takes a pause from tick flagging to admire the view.

-Laboratory staff continued winter surveillance for adult Ixodes pacificus (Western black-legged ticks) in February.
-Ticks are collected by “flagging,” or dragging a one-meter square sheet of white flannel over the vegetation alongside trails.
-Ixodes pacificus ticks will be tested for the presence of Borrelia burgdorferi (the causative agent of Lyme disease), as well as Borrelia miyamotoi (the agent of hard-tick relapsing fever) and Anaplasma phagocytophilum (the agent of granulocytic anaplasmosis).
+Laboratory staff continued field collections of nymphal Ixodes pacificus (Western black-legged ticks) in April.
+Nymphal ticks are collected by flagging with a white sheet of flannel attached to a wooden dowel, in leaf litter areas or on rocks and fallen logs.
+Ixodes pacificus ticks will be tested for the presence of Borrelia burgdorferi (the agent of Lyme disease), as well as Borrelia miyamotoi (the agent of hard-tick relapsing fever) and Anaplasma phagocytophilum (the agent of granulocytic anaplasmosis).

 Windy Hill Open Space PreservePortola Valley412